Loading

 Quick Lemon Tarts

-Purchase a jar of lemon curd, some small premade tart shells (graham cracker or phyllo), and a can of whipped cream.
+Purchase a jar of lemon curd, some small premade tart shells (Graham cracker or phyllo), and a can of whipped cream.
 Spoon the curd into the shells, and wash a lemon and a handful of berries for garnish, then refrigerate until it’s time to serve.
 Arrange your tarts on a tray, top with whipped cream, and garnish with thinly sliced twists of lemon and berries.

 Serve dinner and dessert with our 2020 Portejas Blanc.